minhpascal/documentation/index.rst

 Welcome to Newspipe's documentation!
 ================================

-`Newspipe <https://github.com/newspipe/newspipe>`_ (Just Another RSS Reader) is a web-based news aggregator and reader.
+`Newspipe <https://github.com/newspipe/newspipe>`_ is a web-based news aggregator and reader.

 You can register to Newspipe `here <https://www.newspipe.org>`_.